catios/cati/doc/dotcati-packages.md

     "__comment__": "the following fields are optional",

-    "author": "the main developer of program",
-    "maintainer": "maintainer of this package",
+    "author": "the main developer of program (for example: `the name <main@example.com>`)", "maintainer": "maintainer of this package (for example: `the name <main@example.com>`)", "uploaders": [
+        "if package has more than one maintainer, you can write main maintainer in maintainer field and list another maintainers here", "the name 2 <main2@example.com>",
+        "the name 3 <main3@example.com>",
+        "..."
+    ],
-    "description": "description of this package",
+    "changed-by": "who changed this version (for example: `the name <main@example.com>`)", "description": "description of this package",
-    "channel": "channel of this version",
+    "changes": "what is changes in this version (can be multiline)", "date": "date of create date or last update of this package (for example: `2020-3-17`)", "urgency": "LEVEL (this field shows this update for package how much is important)", "channel": "channel of this version",
     "homepage": "homepage url",
     "category": ["list", "of", "categories"],
+    "essential": false,

     "depends": [
         "pkga",